- Find A Trip

 Venice Beach is known for its canals, beaches and circus-like Ocean Front Walk, which features performers, fortune-tellers and vendors.
 Movies filmed here include Role Models, I Love You Man, Million Dollar Baby and The Big Lebowski.
 Entourage, 90210 and even a South Park episode took place here!
 As you’re strolling along the boardwalk, keep your eyes open for bodybuilders working out on Muscle Beach.

 The mission of the Los Angeles Regional Food Bank is to mobilize resources to fight hunger in its community.
 One out of every seven people in Los AngelesCountyis at risk of hunger.
 This nonprofit organization founded in 1973 by Tony Collier started in a garage and now provides food to over 900 charities.
-They are the only food bank in LA County to partner with Feeding America (the nation’s largest non-governmental, domestic hunger relief organization).
 In the past, we have helped others in need by packaging food and discarding of expired products.

 Diddy Riese (often called Diddy’s) is a popular ice cream joint in Westwood Village.
 They are a local legend known for their made-to-order ice cream sandwiches.
 Pick out two cookies from a dozen flavors made fresh in-house, as well as a scoop of ice cream from two dozen Dreyer’s flavors.